naver/billboard.js/PERFORMANCE.md

 ## Worker Environment Matrix

-Verified in a real Chromium page through the Vite/esbuild pipeline (`test/internals/boost-worker-env-spec.ts`).
+Verified in a real Chromium page through the Vite pipeline (`test/internals/boost-worker-env-spec.ts`).
 Each row must end with the same rendered chart: